Frederik-Alexander/Frederik-Alexander.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 My name is Frederik, and I am interested in applying ideas from pure mathematics to the field of deep learning.
 I am a master's student at the Technical University of Munich.
-My learning style is more intuitive, and I would like to share some of my visual explanations on this website.
+Appart from that my learning style is more intuitive, and so, I would like to share some of my visual explanations on this website.

 You can contact me anytime under +49 176 216 29 555 or frederik.t.alexander (at) gmail.com.